absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 When dealing with raw pointers, like we saw earlier, once a system grows beyond absolute simplicity, sharing multiple pointers to the same object becomes a bit complex.
-If you have 5 pointers to the same object floating about how do you ensure it isn't used after freeing?
+If you have 5 pointers to the same object floating about, how do you ensure it isn't used after freeing?
 Who deallocates the pointer and who ensures that the pointers are no longer valid?
 This at the absolute crux of safety and your program not blowing up in C and C++.